okode/jenkins-slave/templates/iOS/README.md

 * gradlew.bat
 * gradle folder (including .jar and .properties)

+Ignore the following files adding them to your .gitignore:

+    xcuserdata
+    *.xcworkspace
+    Pods
+    Podfile.lock
+    .gradle
+    build
+    compile_commands.json

+Generate Xcode workspace processing Cocoapods dependencies:

+    $ pod install

-Ensure your iOS project is configured for generating DWARF with dSYM File for all configurations
+Open the generated workspace and ensure your iOS project is configured for generating DWARF with dSYM File for all configurations.

 Add a custom build phase for Run Script: